-You’ll need support, but not necessarily employees
+You’ll need support, but not necessarily employees.

-When you start a coaching business, you’ll wear different hats: CEO, CFO, CMO, COO, Head of Sales, etc. However, just because you’re a solo-entrepreneur, doesn’t mean you can do everything.
+When you start a coaching business, you’ll wear different hats: CEO, CFO, CMO, COO, Head of Sales, etc. However, just because you’re a solo entrepreneur doesn’t mean you can do everything.

-Here’s example to illustrate my point.
+Here’s an example to illustrate my point.
 You can choose your own $/hour increments but think about it this way.

 I’ll share with you examples from my business: